ronen567/just-the-docs/docs/forward-propogation.md

 Next section extends Eq.
 6 a bit more: while the above section regarded the input vector as a vector of size 1 x n(l-1), next section presents the Feed Forward equations for an input data set with m examples.

-## Vectorized Feed Forward for Layer l Across Multiple Examples
+## Vectorized Feed Forward Across Multiple Examples

 Eq.
 6a and Eq.
 6b are the forwarding equations for a single data input vector.
 To even more generalized case is the forwarding equation for all training exam or any batch of examples.
 These multi-examples equations are basically the same as Eq.
 6, except the dimensions of the various vector change to a matrix structure as shown in Eq.
 7a and Eq.
 7b.
 Accordingly, we the matrix will be denoted in capital letters